rapidsai/clx/README.md

 The notebooks folder contains example use cases and workflow instantiations.

 ## Installation
-CLX is avaialble in a Docker container, by building from source, and through Conda installation.
+CLX is available in a Docker container, by building from source, and through Conda installation.

 ### CLX Docker Container